 The emotional states above are often triggered by extreme distress, anxiety, bereavement or traumatic events.
-Sometimes they can simply be due to an accumulation of stress over a long period of time.
+Sometimes they can simply be due to an accumulation of stress.
 You may not even notice the symptoms at first or try to ignore them.
 What you need to do is find a way of slowing down, grounding yourself, building up your awareness of internal states and regulating your emotions.
 You may need to develop ways of developing mindfulness routine that bring calm and relief, as well as stretching, exercising and discharging the hormones that cause you high anxiety.

 Slowing down and awareness

 Sit down, pause and do nothing for a few seconds.
 Slowly turn your attention to your bodily sensations – breathing, heart-rate, movements.
 Focus your awareness on the rhythm and sensation of your breathing.